jansanchez/gulp-css-url-versioner/README.md

 #### version:
 Default: `yyyymmdd`

-Here you go a custom version if you so desire, but if we do not put this key, then the default version will be the current date.
+By default the version is the current date.
+You can also customize it:

 ```
 {version: '0.0.2'}